 Just 15 minutes of exposure to Ultraviolet (UV) rays from the sun can cause skin damage.
 Protecting your skin from the harsh South African sun will prevent you from developing melanoma.

-Summer is almost here and promises to be extremely hot so we recommend you take all the necessary precautions to protect your skin from the sun!
-Read our tips below:
+Summer is almost here and promises to be extremely hot.
+We recommend you take all the necessary precautions to protect your skin from the sun!
+Read our sun protection tips for South Africans below:

 Stay out of the intense sun

 The sun is most intense between 10 a.m. and 2 p.m. so, to avoid getting sunburnt, seek shade during this time.
 You should also wear protective clothing and use sunscreen, even when you’re in the shade.

 Sunscreen should be worn every day, even in winter.
 Dermatologists recommend using sunblock with a minimum of SPF 30.
 If you’re in the sun, make sure you reapply sunblock every two hours or after swimming or sweating.

 Wear protective sunglasses

 Invest in a proper pair of sunglasses that provide UVA and UVB protection.
 This will prevent damage from happening to the sensitive skin around your eyes as well as sun damage to your eyes.

 Although you may want the bronzed body that sunlamps and tanning beds

 promise you, sunbeds can increase your chances of skin cancer as they expose your skin to very harmful UVA and UVB rays.
 Any tan is the skin’s reaction to exposure to UV rays – the skin darkens as it produces more melanin to protect itself.

 Cover your head